Cannabis Root Arched Out of Soil

 Addressing Watering Issues

 Watering cannabis plants is a delicate balance.
 Overwatering is one of the most prevalent cannabis root growth problems.
 To avoid roots reaching out for air, ensure that the soil has good drainage.
+A great preventative tip is to place a layer of gravel or small stones at the bottom of your pots before adding soil.
+This ensures the drainage holes do not get blocked by roots, which is a common cause of waterlogging.
 Use pots with holes and consider adding materials like perlite to your soil mix.

 Soil Compaction and Its Effects